Stovetop Glazed Carrots (Ready in 15 Minutes)

 Instructions

-- Peel the carrots, if you like.
+- Peel 1 pound carrots, if you like.
 (My mom would say that's where the vitamins are :).
-Trim off the tops and tapered bottom tips of the carrots.
+Trim off the tops and tapered bottom tips.
 Reserve a few sprigs of the greens for garnish if they look fresh and not slimy (give them a quick rinse to remove any sand or grit, then pat dry).

 - Cut the carrots into pieces about 1-½-inches long by ½-inch diameter — this will ensure they cook quickly and evenly.

 - Put the carrots in a large (12-inch) skillet, preferably nonstick for easy clean-up.
-Pour in the water, and add the butter, sugar, salt and pepper.
+Pour in 4 tablespoons butter, and add 4 tablespoons butter, 2 tablespoons granulated sugar½ teaspoon kosher salt and black pepper.

 - Place the skillet over medium-high heat.
 As soon as the water begins to simmer, cover the pan and lower the heat to medium.
 Cook 8 minutes.
 The carrots should feel firm-tender when poked with the tip of a knife.